Ocotillo School places among the top 20% of public schools in Arizona for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 1%)

-- Ocotillo School's student population of 777 students has stayed relatively flat over five school years.
+- Ocotillo School's student population of 724 students has declined by 8% over five school years.

 |Grades Offered||Grades Kindergarten-6|

 |Total Classroom Teachers||40 teachers|

 - Ocotillo School is ranked within the bottom 50% of all 1,897 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 18:1 has decreased from 21:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|

 |Overall School Rank (16-17)||#1313 out of 1897 schools|

 |Reading/Language Arts Test Scores (% Proficient)|